IDArnhem/whats-in-a-prototype/PITCHME.md

 - how does the supply-side of the materials used for this design deal with their own ethical questions?
 - what happens to this product when it reaches its end of life?
 ---
+And you!?
+What do you prototype for? :)